crossbario/autobahn-python/doc/websocket/programming.rst

 We've already seen one of above in :ref:`sending-messages`.

 The :meth:`autobahn.websocket.interfaces.IWebSocketChannel.sendClose` will initiate a WebSocket closing handshake.
 After starting to close a WebSocket connection, no messages can be sent.
-Eventually, the :meth:`autobahn.websocket.interfaces.IWebSocketChannel.onClose` hook will fire.
+Eventually, the :meth:`autobahn.websocket.interfaces.IWebSocketChannel.onClose` callback will fire.

 After a WebSocket connection has been closed, the protocol instance will get recycled.
 Should the client reconnect, a new protocol instance will be created and a new WebSocket opening handshake performed.